 iMessage does have one trick up its sleeve to help hide text messages from curious onlookers, though.
 You can send and receive scrambled messages by holding the Send button and choosing Invisible Ink.
 In order to reveal the message contents, you (and the recipient) will need to physically tap the message first.

 After a few seconds, the text is obscured again.
 Invisible Ink messages don’t expire, and they only work with iMessage for iOS, Apple Watch, and macOS.
-If you’re really concerned about message security, opt for a secure messaging app instead.
+By the way, we’ve shown how to recover deleted text messages too, if you erase them by accident.

 Lock Down Your Lock Screen